FabricationsHQ - Putting the Words to the Music

 The album also featured the American Symphony Orchestra.

-It's never going to be hailed as the greatest ever KISS album and it isn't any sort of progressive/ conceptual masterpiece, but it is their most diverse, adventurous and challenging album.
+The Elder was never going to be hailed as the greatest ever KISS album but it is their most diverse, adventurous and challenging album.
+Which is exactly why it failed so spectacularly.

 There were a handful of trademark KISS songs and sounds within The Elder however and the striking ballad 'A World Without Heroes' was well received, picking up solid airplay.